2017 Sichuan landslide

-A landslide occurred at about 5:38 am local time on 24 June 2017 in Diexi Town, Mao County, Sichuan Province in south-western China.
+A landslide occurred at about 05:38 local time on 24 June 2017 in Diexi Town, Mao County, Sichuan Province in south-western China.
 It destroyed 40 homes in Xinmo Village and killed 10 people, with a further 73 people missing, as of 27 June.
-A second smaller landslide at around 17:19 pm impeded rescue efforts.
+A second smaller landslide at around 17:19 impeded rescue efforts.

 Background

 The location of Mao County between the Tibetan Plateau and the Sichuan Basin is characterized by deep mountain canyons with exposed batholith.
 In 1933, the landslide site became especially unstable after the 7.3-magnitude Diexi earthquake, whose epicenter was only a few kilometers away from Xinmo Village.
 Major geological hazards occur on almost a yearly basis.

 Ngawa Tibetan and Qiang Autonomous Prefecture, also known as Aba, where Mao County is located, was one of the regions worst affected by the 2008 Sichuan earthquake.
 During the earthquake, 20,258 people in Aba and 3,933 in Mao County were confirmed killed, and 8,183 people in Mao County were injured.
 A large factor in the fatality rate during both the 1933 and 2008 earthquakes was the landslides and the subsequent formation of landslide dam lakes.
 During the 1933 earthquake, a catastrophic landslide lake outburst flood occurred on the Minjiang River, which has its headwaters in Aba Prefecture and runs through the region of the landslide.

 The majority of Mao County residents, almost 90%, are of the Qiang ethnicity.
 Large numbers of students had also returned home from university studies.
 The landslide site is located near the locally known Songpinggou scenic area, where many tourists were staying in guest houses when the landslide struck.